 11. Thunderball (1965)

-What we said last year: "There's an unofficial rule about a Bond actor's fourth film: it's epic, overstuffed, and kind of a mess.
-That rule was established here in Thunderball, and depending on your fondness for the Connery era, you might be more or less forgiving in your ranking of this one.
-But give yourself over to the interminable underwater sequences and in-no-hurry pacing, and Sean Connery's victory lap after Goldfinger offers plenty to sit back and luxuriate in.
-Bond in the Bahamas just feels correct, a proper SPECTRE blackmail plot is always more satisfying than the world-domination stuff that followed, and the most beautiful array of co-stars any Bond has ever shared the screen with is nothing to sneeze at.
+What we said last year: "There's an unofficial rule about a Bond actor's fourth film: it's epic, overstuffed, overlong, and kind of a mess.
+That rule was established here in Thunderball, and depending on your fondness for the Connery era you might be more or less forgiving in your ranking of this one.
+But give yourself over to the interminable underwater sequences and in-no-hurry pacing, and Sean Connery's victory lap after Goldfinger offers much in which to sit back and luxuriate.
+Bond in the Bahamas just feels correct, a proper SPECTRE blackmail plot is always more satisfying than the world domination stuff that followed, and the most beautiful array of co-stars with whom any Bond has ever shared the screen is nothing to sneeze at."

 10. The Living Daylights (1987)

-On to the classics: like a karaoke fiend, these 007 adventures hit every note and leave the crowd cheering.
-Timothy Dalton is the best Bond who never got a great Bond movie.
-During the Dalton years, Eon was trying to find its footing after more than a decade of complacency, and audiences were caught somewhat off guard by Dalton's "back to Fleming" approach.
-Look at this film today, though -- somber, physical, beautifully shot -- and you'll see the seeds of what would eventually blossom during the Daniel Craig years.
+What we said last year: "Timothy Dalton is the best Bond who never got a great Bond movie.
+During the Dalton years Eon was trying to find its footing after more than a decade of complacency, and audiences were caught somewhat off-guard by Dalton's "back to Fleming" approach.
+Look at this film today, though -- somber, physical, beautifully shot -- and you'll see the seeds of what would eventually blossom during the Daniel Craig years."

 8. GoldenEye (1995)

 What we said last year: "After a six-year hiatus, the series returned for a new generation -- one whose '90s nostalgia frequently conflates this film with the immensely popular N64 video game of the same name.
 A shame, because Pierce Brosnan and director Martin Campbell delivered a largely outstanding Bond adventure, with a classic villain in former agent 006 (Sean Bean) and an iconic henchwoman in Xenia Onatopp (Famke Janssen).
-Judi Dench's no-nonsense, postmodern take on M was so indelible that a franchise reboot 11 years later couldn't resist carrying her over.
+Judi Dench's no-nonsense, postmodern take on M was so indelible that a franchise reboot 11 years later couldn't resist carrying her over."

 5. Skyfall (2012)

-At the end of Daniel Craig's third film as 007, Bond fans sighed, "Finally, we can have a proper Bond adventure next time!"
+What we said last year: "At the end of this, Daniel Craig's third film as 007, Bond fans sighed, "Finally, we can have a proper Bond adventure next time!"
 The brilliance of Skyfall is that it had secretly just given them one.
-Though nearly every staple of the franchise has a postmodern bent to it here -- Moneypenny is a field agent, Bond & Q's young/old dynamic is reversed, M (Judi Dench) is the "Bond Girl," the climax takes place at Bond's lair instead of a villain's -- Skyfall is in fact a stealthy celebration of the formula, with a classic Fleming grotesque as its villain and a killer title song (the first one in the franchise to win an Oscar) courtesy of Adele.
-It's also perhaps the only Bond film with a thematic through line, using its opening sequence, plot, and every one of its characters to examine the effects and consequences of sending individuals to kill and die for their country.
+Though nearly every staple of the franchise has a post-modern bent to it here -- Moneypenny is a field agent, Bond and Q's young/old dynamic is reversed, M (Judi Dench) is the "Bond Girl" of the piece, the climax takes place at Bond's lair instead of a villain's -- Skyfall is in fact a stealthy celebration of the formula, with a classic Fleming grotesque as its villain and a killer title song (the first one in the franchise to win an Oscar).
+It's also perhaps the only Bond film with a thematic through line, using its opening sequence, its plot, and every one of its characters to examine the effects and consequences of sending individuals to kill and die for their country."

 4. Goldfinger (1964)

-What we said last year: "The third 007 adventure sat at the top of best-of lists for years, and there's much to warrant its claim to the crown: Connery's most relaxed, unflappable take on the role before boredom began to creep in; a fun, outlandish plan by the titular villain (Gert Frobe) to break into Fort Knox; the first appearance of the iconic Aston Martin DB5; delicious set design by Ken Adam; and the unquestionably all-time best Bond theme, belted out by Dame Shirley Bassey.
-It's also the film that contains a high-stakes golf game as a set piece, and a full hour stretch in which the only thing the world's greatest secret agent does to stop the villain's plot is… force himself onto Goldfinger's lesbian henchwoman Pussy Galore (Honor Blackman) to get her to change sides.
-All this, and a terrycloth romper.
-It's a fine third outing for 007 -- just maybe not the gold standard its reputation suggests.
+What we said last year: "The third 007 adventure sat at the top of best-of lists for years, and there's much to warrant its claim to the crown: Connery's most relaxed, unflappable take on the role before boredom began to creep in; a fun, outlandish plan by the titular villain (Gert Frobe) to break into Fort Knox; the first appearance of the iconic Aston Martin DB5; delicious set design by Ken Adam and the unquestionably all-time best Bond theme, belted out by Dame Shirley Bassey.
+But it's also the film that contains as a set piece a high stakes golf game, and a literal one-hour stretch in which the only thing the world's greatest secret agent does to stop the villain's plot is...well, he forces himself onto Goldfinger's lesbian henchwoman Pussy Galore (Honor Blackman) to get her to change sides.
+All this and a terrycloth romper.
+It's a fine third outing for 007 -- just maybe not the gold standard its reputation suggests."

 3. On Her Majesty's Secret Service (1969)

 What we said last year: "Boy, has this one come a long way.
-For years it was widely accepted as the unmitigated disaster of the series: it's a goofy story about hypnotism, food allergies, and biological warfare, featuring a subplot in which James Bond falls in love, gets married, and is widowed.
-At its center was a male model (George Lazenby) with the misfortune of being the first "new Bond," taking the bullet for all new Bonds to follow.
+For years it was widely accepted as the unmitigated disaster of the series: it's a goofy story about hypnotism, food allergies and biological warfare, featuring a subplot in which James Bond falls in love, gets married, and is widowed.
+At its center was a male model (George Lazenby) with the misfortune of being the first 'new Bond', taking the bullet for all new Bonds to follow.
 Today On Her Majesty's Secret Service is rightfully recognized as one of the best, most faithful adaptations of Fleming's bonkers source material (and the last one until 2006).
 It's got an incredible score from John Barry that stops just short of giving this new 007 his own theme.
 And editor Peter Hunt takes over directing duties, turning the film into a kaleidoscopic swan song for 007's first decade.
-It's also got the best incarnation of Ernst Stavro Blofeld in Telly Savalas.
+It's also got, in Telly Savalas, the best incarnation of Ernst Stavro Blofeld.
 And Lazenby?
-He's really not so bad -- and try as you might, you can't successfully picture Connery in the role as it exists in this film.
+He's really not so bad -- and try as you might, you can't successfully picture Connery in the role as it exists in this film."

 2. From Russia with Love (1963)

-What we said last year: "If you came of age in the stepped-on schwag of the Brosnan era, the pharmaceutical-grade Ian Fleming found in Eon's second Bond film might be a shock.
-But From Russia with Love is the real deal: SPECTRE assembles a group of bloodthirsty weirdos to trap 007 into thinking he must seduce a beautiful Russian defector for the good of England.
+What we said last year: "If you came of age in the stepped-on schwag of the Brosnan era, the pharmaceutical grade Ian Fleming found in Eon's second Bond film might be a shock.
+But From Russia With Love is the real deal: SPECTRE assembles a group of bloodthirsty weirdos to trap 007 into thinking he must seduce a beautiful Russian defector for the good of England.
 The franchise's trademark silliness had yet to supplant Fleming's signature kink, and the end result is arch, colorful, problematic as hell, and maybe the truest vision of the author's creation.
-Editor Peter Hunt's groundbreaking work here births a climactic train fight between Bond (Sean Connery) and Donald "Red" Grant (Robert Shaw) that the series has been trying to top for 53 years.
+Editor Peter Hunt's groundbreaking work here births a climactic train fight between Bond (Sean Connery) and Donald 'Red' Grant (Robert Shaw) that the series has been trying to top for 53 years."

 1. Casino Royale (2006)

-Damn it, why can't they all be this great?
-Ten years after its release, and in the context of reviewing the entire franchise, it becomes crystal clear that Casino Royale is the best film in the franchise.
-Viewed alongside two dozen other installments, this one had to count, and Eon's extended creative family, led by GoldenEye helmer Martin Campbell, made sure it did.
+What we said last year: "Ten years after its release, and in the context of reviewing the entire franchise, it becomes crystal clear that Casino Royale is the best film in the franchise.
+Viewed alongside two dozen other installments, there's a palpable sense here that the keepers of the property are stepping up to make something special.
+This one had to count, and Eon's extended creative family, led by Goldeneye helmer Martin Campbell, made sure it did.
 Nearly every trace of the franchise's formula is removed, not the least of which is the series' winking superhuman in a dinner jacket.
 Daniel Craig gives us the 007 from Fleming's early novels, a blunt instrument filled with morose purpose and self-doubt.
-When the death of a Bond girl (Eva Green) makes the audience weep, it's clear that something special is happening, and we know from experience that it'll be a good long while before it happens again.
+When the death of a Bond girl makes an audience weep, it's clear that something special is happening, and we know from experience that it'll be a good long while before it happens again."